-Gluten free fluffernutter cookies.
-The perfect salty-sweet combination of peanut butter and marshmallow fluff in the middle of a soft sugar cookie.
-Try it out with different nut butters and fillings!
+Gluten free fluffernutter cookies are the perfect salty-sweet combination of peanut butter and marshmallow fluff in the middle of a soft sugar cookie.

-It all started with gorgeous and simple gluten free drop sugar cookies.
-Lots of you asked really good questions about the dough, like could it stand up to being stuffed with something else delicious to make an even better gluten free Christmas cookie.
-I’m pleased to report that the verdict is in, and it’s good news!
+When I first shared a recipe for gluten free drop sugar cookies, many of you asked really good questions about the dough, like could it stand up to being stuffed with something else delicious to make an even better gluten free holiday cookie.

 1/4 cup (64 g) natural peanut butter